junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 # Definitions

+## React Server Components

+They allow you to query the database directly from the server without an additional API layer.

+By default, Next.js applications use React Server Components.
+Fetching data with Server Components is a relatively new approach and there are a few benefits of using them:

+Server Components support promises, providing a simpler solution for asynchronous tasks like data fetching.
+You can use async/await syntax without reaching out for useEffect, useState or data fetching libraries.
+Server Components execute on the server, so you can keep expensive data fetches and logic on the server and only send the result to the client.
+As mentioned before, since Server Components execute on the server, you can query the database directly without an additional API layer.

+## API layer
+APIs are an intermediary layer between your application code and database.
+There are a few cases where you might use an API:

+If you're using 3rd party services that provide an API.
+If you're fetching data from the client, you want to have an API layer that runs on the server to avoid exposing your database secrets to the client.
+In Next.js, you can create API endpoints using Route Handlers.

 ## CSS Modules
 Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.
 CSS Modules allow you to scope CSS to a component by automatically creating unique class names, so you don't have to worry about style collisions as well.